-An airport operator who has submitted such noise exposure maps that are found by FAA to be in compliance with the requirements of Federal Aviation Regulation (FAR) Part 150, promulgated pursuant to Title I of the Act, may submit a noise compatibility program for FAA approval that sets forth the measures the operator has taken, or proposes, for the introduction of additional non-compatible uses.
+An airport operator who has submitted such noise exposure maps that are found by FAA to be in compliance with the requirements of 14 CFR part 150, promulgated pursuant to Title I of the Act, may submit a noise compatibility program for FAA approval that sets forth the measures the operator has taken, or proposes, for the introduction of additional non-compatible uses.

 The FAA has completed its review of the noise exposure map and related descriptions submitted by the City of Burlington, Vermont.
-The specific maps under consideration were “Figure 12, 2015 Existing Conditions Noise Exposure Map” and “Figure 13, 2020 Forecast Conditions Noise Exposure Map” in the submission.
+The specific maps under consideration were “Figure 12, 2018 Existing Conditions Noise Exposure Map” on page 39 and “Figure 13, 2023 Forecast Conditions Noise Exposure Map” on page 41 in the submission.
 The FAA has determined that these maps for Burlington International Airport are in compliance with applicable requirements.
-This determination is effective on December 22, 2015.
+This determination is effective on September 26, 2019.

 Copies of the noise exposure maps and of the FAA's evaluation of the maps are available for examination at the following locations:

 Burlington International Airport, 1200 Airport Drive #1, South Burlington, Vermont 05403.

 Federal Aviation Administration, New England Region, Airports Division, 1200 District Avenue, Burlington, Massachusetts 01803.